testissimo/testissimo.github.io/documentation/selectors.md

 ### Attributes Matching

-**Extractable** - when selecting component from in visual mode, some variables from selector definition can be suggested to user, e.g.
+**Extractable** - when selecting component in visual mode, some variables from selector definition can be suggested to user, e.g.
 ```javascript
 input:value({variable})
 ```